pro-samanyu/debian-vserver/README.md

 **NOTE:** It is strongly advised to provide the USERNAME and PASSWORD environment variables before deploying the project.

-# Deploy
+## Deploy

-Click the deploy button at the top of this README to get started.
+Click the deploy button above to deploy this template to Railway.
+The deployment process is automatic and takes just a few minutes.

-# Host
+## Host

 This service will be accessible via the Railway-provided domain after deployment.
+You can also configure a custom domain in Railway settings.

 ## Why Deploy